qmk/qmk_firmware/docs/feature_eeprom.md

   }
 }
 ```
-And lastly, you want to add the `eeconfig_init_user` function, so that when the EEPROM is reset, you can specify default values, and even custom actions.
-To force an EEPROM reset, use the `EE_CLR` keycode or [Bootmagic](features/bootmagic) functionallity.
-For example, if you want to set rgb layer indication by default, and save the default valued.
+Lastly, you want to add the `eeconfig_init_user` function so that when the EEPROM is reset, you can specify default values and even custom actions.
+To force an EEPROM reset, use the `EE_CLR` keycode or [Bootmagic](features/bootmagic) functionality.
+For example, if you want to set RGB layer indication by default and save the default value:

 ```c
 void eeconfig_init_user(void) {  // EEPROM is getting reset!